cataWalter/skillogue-web/README.md

 * common layout
 * implement real-time messaging with WebSockets or optimize polling
-* Loading States & Skeleton Screens: Replace simple "Loading..." text with skeleton loaders, especially on Search.js, Messages.js, and Profile.js.
+* Loading States & Skeleton Screens: Replace simple "Loading..." text with skeleton loaders, especially on Search.js, Messages.tsx, and Profile.js.
 This provides a much smoother experience while data is being fetched.
 * Error Boundaries: Implement React Error Boundaries to gracefully handle JavaScript errors in the UI, preventing the entire app from crashing.
 Wrap major sections of your app (e.g., the Dashboard or Messages page) in an error boundary component.